 |Pre-Term Start||1 - Establish your technology plan||

 Complete the Are you ready for online learning? survey.
-You can use it as a guide to establish your own technology plan.
+You can use it as a guide to establishing your own technology plan.
 The survey will help you identify what kind of access you'll need, and whether there are gaps that you should address with your instructors.
 Additionally, you can find up-to-date support at CCC Resources and Information for Students During the COVID-19 Pandemic and CCC Support and Emergency Funding Resources.

 |2 - Download Zoom||